When’s your next Art show?

 What are your interests and/or obsessions?

 I’m obsessed with my dog Coco, mostly because she’s super sweet and adorable.
-Painting itself is an obsession but not in a bad way.

 Is your work narrative?